 Three steps to making shallot herb butter.
 In photo 1, pats of butter are sitting in a white pan.
 In photo 2, the butter is melted and sautéed with shallots.
 In photo 3, herbs have been added to the butter.

-1. Start by melting the butter in a skillet over medium heat.
+Start by melting the butter in a skillet.
+Sauté the shallots, herbs, & garlic.

 Three steps to prepping domino potatoes.
 In photo 1, peeled potatoes are placed on top of potato peels next to a vegetable peeler on a beige counter.
 In photo 2, cubed potatoes are placed on a wood board.
 In photo 3, the potato cubes are being sliced on a mandoline.